Shifting Financial Marketing into Gear

 Spring Clean Your Website Content to Freshen Up Your Search Ranking

 While many of us are working from home, it’s a good time to think about doing some website “spring cleaning.”
-Spring cleaning isn’t just for your home and office—it also matters for your web content.
+Spring cleaning isn’t just for your home and office—it also matters for your web content and can help improve your search ranking.
 Google changes their algorithms often, so it makes sense you should make adjustments to match.
 What ranks high in search results today won’t necessarily be the same tomorrow.

 Here are a few reasons why content spring cleaning is a good idea: